-Additional potentially adverse landscape effects arising from the proposal are confined to close to the construction footprint and will be generated from the larger turbine footing size, wider road bench widths and the formation of theoretically taller cut and fill batters on either side of the road (where required) on corners.
+Additional potentially adverse landscape effects over those already consented arising from the proposal are confined to close to the construction footprint and will be generated from the larger turbine footing size, wider road bench widths and the formation of theoretically taller cut and fill batters on either side of the road (where required) on corners.
 These earthworks are proposed to be rehabilitated to natural grades and revegetated as per the original consent conditions.
-Most of the site roading occurs along a ridgeline at a high point in the landscape above public and private viewpoints limiting the road's visibility from these places.
-It is also understood that the final location of the roading will avoid highly visible slope faces where roading would generate scarring and visually adverse effects (for example at 'switch backs').
+Most of the site roading occurs along a ridgeline at a high point in the landscape above public and private viewpoints.
+This will limit the road's visibility from these places.
+It is also understood that the intent for the location of the roading will be to avoid highly visible slope faces where roading would generate scarring and visually adverse effects (for example at 'switch backs').
+Prior to construction, roading plans (among other documents) will be submitted to the Manager Policy and Planning, Waitomo District Council for approval as part of the proposed conditions of consent.
 The eleven individual turbine footings will be largely below ground level and not visible from land-based public viewpoints.
 For these reasons, any landscape effects relative to what has been consented will be less given the halving in the number of turbines proposed and the subsequent reduction in the quantum of physical interventions in the landscape to build and provide access to each turbine.